 You don’t have to be bendy or balance on your hands to enjoy a class; but you may be surprised at what your own body can do given time, support and encouragement.

-When I first trained as a yoga teacher (in 2007-8), it was within the Anusara system, with such star teachers as Sianna Sherman, Bruce Bowditch and Tod Tesen.
+When I first trained as a yoga teacher starting in 2007, it was within the Anusara system, with such star teachers as Sianna Sherman, Bruce Bowditch and Tod Tesen.
 This gave me a strong physical practice, in depth knowledge of alignment, anatomy and physiology, and a thorough grounding in both neo-Vedantic and Tantric philosophy.
 This was yoga for people who took their practice seriously!
 But over time, this practice became exhausting, and students with long term chronic conditions, especially related to stress, fatigue and weight gain, were drifting away.

 When they attune to deeper inner rhythms and cycles, I find most people have a profound need for rest and renewal.
 Relentless positive thinking can easily leave us chronically fatigued.
 We need a practice that is more cyclical, more nurturing, more accommodating of difference and diversity.